 What To Do In St. Moritz

-I stayed at the Kempinski Grand Hotel des Bains in St. Moritz.
+I stayed at the Kempinski Grand Hotel des Bains in Engadin St Moritz.
 This is the place to stay when you want to feel like a princess and wrap yourself in luxury!

 Be sure to treat your sore muscles after a day of hiking with some spa time – I had an excellent massage which left me feeling refreshed.

-I was so impressed that it made my list of 10 of the Most Romantic Hotels in the World!
+I was so impressed that it made my list of Most Romantic Hotels in Europe!

 I also loved the incredible breakfast!
 If I could eat breakfast every day for the rest of my life here, I would be delighted!